 Sarakosti, the Great Lent

-During the Greek Orthodox Lent, a time of fasting, the faithful abstain from foods that contain animals with red blood (such as red meats and poultry), products produced from animals with red blood (such as milk, eggs, etc.), as well as fish and seafood with backbones.
-Olive oil and wine are also restricted, and the number of meals on each day is also limited.
+During Greek Orthodox Lent, there are several dietary restrictions that the faithful must adhere to.
+Foods that come from animals with red blood, such as red meats, poultry, milk, and eggs, are not allowed, as well as fish and seafood with backbones.
+Olive oil and wine are also restricted, and the number of meals each day is limited.

 Easter finally arrives

-On Big Friday (Megali Paraskeví), probably the saddest day of the year for all Orthodox Christians, the body of Jesus is taken from the cross (apokathílosi) by the pastor.
-Often Jesus' body is depicted on a piece of wood and represented symbolically.
-Then the body is wrapped in a white sheet and placed behind the Holy Table (Agía Trápeza).
-At the same moment the Epitáfios, a gold-embroidered cloth with the body of Jesus, is placed on the wooden coffin and women walk around the coffin several times, sprinkle rose petals on it and sprinkle it with myrrh.
-On the evening of Good Friday, the pastor and his entourage carry the coffin, decorated with flowers, out of the church and walk it along with the faithful through the church's parish.
-One of the most iconic walks on the island of Rhodes is that in the Medieval Town, at the church of Agios Fanourios.
+One of the most poignant moments of the week is on Big Friday (Megali Paraskeví), the saddest day of the year for Orthodox Christians.
+The body of Jesus is taken down from the cross (apokathílosi) and placed in a white sheet behind the Holy Table (Agía Trápeza).
+The Epitáfios, a gold-embroidered cloth with the body of Jesus, is placed on the wooden coffin and carried through the church and its parish by the pastor and the faithful.
+One of the most iconic walks in Rhodes is at the church of Agios Fanourios in the Medieval Town.
+The atmosphere is somber and reflective, with the sound of bells and the scent of church incense filling the air.

 Why is Greek Easter on a different date than Western Easter?